evizaer/evizaer.github.io/_drafts/game-design-scratchpad.md

 published: false
 ---

+# Characteristics of randomness
+    Directness or closeness of effect: Direct effect or close effect randomness means it's very close to the player's action and happens in the determination of an action's effect--perhaps their action's results are directly decided by dice, like a damage roll or a to-hit roll.
+Less direct randomness is caused by the player's action, but as a secondary effect, for instance when you refill the common cards in Ascension.
+Direct randomness in Ascension would be a card that gives you 1d2 runes to spend.
+The most indirect-effect randomness possible is some set-up randomness that happens before players make any decisions, and that can't favor the first player to play.
+Perhaps this is the equivalent of the input/output idea?

+    Regularity of randomness is how reliable it is that randomness will be used to resolve something.
+If multiple mechanisms that the player uses to achieve the same goal exhibit different levels of randomness and perhaps some are deterministic, randomness is irregular.
+If the player can choose to do some things that are random or other things that are deterministic, randomness is irregular.
+If all randomness proceeds at predictable times that are a matter of regular procedure and are not the result of player actions, that random element is regular.
+Refilling the common card pool in Ascension is regular randomness, your choice of what to do with a character in XCOM on its turn is irregular randomness (movement is deterministic, some attacks are deterministic, some are random).

+    Gamut is simply how big the effect of randomness is.
+You can think of this in terms of how many important discontinuities randomness can cross.
+Being able to remove actors with randomness is a big discontinuity that randomness straddles in most games.
+If you're just randomizing which piece you get next in tetris, that's relatively narrow-gamut (perhaps this is debatable).
+Narrow-gamut randomness is not terribly common--I think we'd typically just compare two random elements and say which has a wider gamut.

+    Valuation-neutrality is how much random effects alter the value of a player's current position (in retrospect).
+More often I think the opposite is what we would discuss: just how Valuation-biasing randomness can be.
+I.e. does randomnses show a bias towards a certain strategy.
+So if in XCOM an alien shoots at you and randomly destroys your cover, that's very valuation-biasing.
+Even the map generation in Settlers of Catan is mildly valuation-biasing because it may screw players who go later.
+The only valuation-neutral randomness would happen before all player decisions are made, and the game would have to be simul-turns to prevent all first turn advantages derived from those random elements.

 # Instead of arcs
 I don't think [arcs] describes how to make actions throughout the game matter.
 Here's how to make it happen: have the dynamics I listed above happen to the dimensions that players manipulate when they act. (feedback loops, resource exhaustion, compounding advantage, etc.)